 Strategic Direction 2.
-Support the sustainable management of water catchments through integrated approaches for the conservation of threatened freshwater biodiversity

-Nearly one-third of the Critically Endangered species found in the hotspot are freshwater animals and plants (Chapter 4).
-They occur in a wide range of freshwater ecosystems, including rivers, lakes, karst cave systems, ephemeral desert water courses and coastal marshes.
+Support the sustainable management of water catchments through integrated approaches for the conservation of threatened freshwater biodiversity rivers, lakes, karst cave systems, ephemeral desert water courses and coastal marshes.
 The need for freshwater for agriculture and human consumption, especially in North Africa and the Middle East but also in Turkey and the Balkans, is one of the most persuasive reasons for the sustainable management of natural resources.
 Nevertheless, the hotspot's freshwater ecosystems are poorly represented in national protected areas networks, they are under pressure from over-use and pollution, and the species that live in them suffer from over-exploitation and disturbance (see Chapters 3 and 8).
-Moreover, climate change is likely to make these problems worse (see Chapter 9).
+Moreover, climate change is likely to make these problems worse (see Chapter 10).